 The space available in your home could dictate the type of boiler that’s most suited to you.
 Most smaller properties have limited storage space, which may make it impossible to house a separate hot water tank.
 For instance, you may not have the space for a boiler, a large hot water tank and a cold water tank, therefore, a combi boiler would likely be the better choice.

 It is important to think about whether or not you wish to keep the same system as that already existing in your home.
-Usually it is best to retain the same system from the perspective of cost and practicality, however there may be occasions when a change to another system may be better.
+Usually it is best to retain the same system from the perspective of new boiler cost and practicality, however there may be occasions when a change to another system may be better.
 This is more likely to be the case for older homes as newer builds will usually have the optimum system in place.
 Bear in mind that different systems will also require different amounts of space and may not always be suitable.

 The kind of boiler you want will also depend on your hot water usage.
 If there is likely to be a demand for hot water simultaneously at different outlets, then a system boiler or conventional boiler, which includes a hot water cylinder, may be more suitable than a combi boiler, however this will depend on whether there is sufficient space available.

 Once you’ve decided on a boiler type, it’s important to select one that is the right size and can keep up with the heating and hot water demands of your home.
 For instance, a two-bed terraced house will need a smaller boiler than a five-bedroom detached house.

 Hot water demand

 One of the first considerations when deciding on the size of your boiler is how much hot water you will use or are likely to use in the future.
 If you have a young family, your needs will likely increase as the children get older.

 For most households with a single bath and shower, a 24-30 kW boiler is generally recommended.
 Where there is an additional en-suite bathroom, it may be advisable to choose a larger 30-35 kW boiler.